nbirnel/text-for-teh-win/README.md

 Hit Windows-z to exit tftw.

 This currently has basic funcionality.
-There is no customization for different window types, and the installer is quiet and primitive.
+There is no copy / paste customization for different window types, and the installer is quiet and primitive.

 Customize editor behavior for different target window types by putting editor